Video game monetization: Impact

-The video games industry continues to grow as it is expected to generate $138 billion U.S. dollars in 2018, showing a 13.3% increase in revenue from last year.
-In 2014, digital download model made up 52% of all game sales and overtook retail purchase, the long-time industry standard.
-Recently, many video game publishers have adopted the games as a service model where a game continues to generate revenue after its release.
-As a result, a game tends to get extended support and more contents post-launch so that it can be monetized via other methods in addition to retails and digital downloads, allowing the consumers to make the most out of their purchase.
+The video games industry has grown steadily; it was expected to generate $138 billion U.S. dollars in 2018, a 13.3% increase in revenue from the previous year, and the analytics firm Newzoo projected the global games market to reach $188.9 billion in 2025.
+In 2014, the digital download model made up 52% of all game sales and overtook retail purchase, the long-time industry standard.
+Since the mid-2010s, many video game publishers have adopted the games as a service model where a game continues to generate revenue after its release.
+As a result, a game tends to get extended support and more content post-launch so that it can be monetized via other methods in addition to retail and digital sales, allowing the consumers to make the most out of their purchase.

+A 2025 industry report by Newzoo and Tebex reported substantial regional differences in annual player spending on game purchases, with paying players in North America spending considerably more than those in Europe.

 However, since the method of monetization must be decided before the game production, it may affect the game's overall design and how players will interact with the game.
 Monetization trends like games as a service will shape how new games are designed, potentially making genre that are easy to monetize more popular than others.
 As a result, proper consideration of any strategy must be given during the design process.
 Improper consideration of balance between good game design and effective monetization can lead to either players feeling extorted by the game and its developers or a failure of the game to produce enough revenue for the game to turn a profit.
 In both scenarios, a game in question is likely to fail once on the market, the difference being whether it fails critically or financially.

 In order to fund themselves, many independent game developers raise money by crowdfunding.
 They can also use crowdsourcing to break down the cost of development by distributing the workload to self-motivated individuals.
 Another way for independent developers to fund their games is to release an unfinished game as an early access where the players may purchase the game at a discounted price before it is complete.